Abhishek1350/NewsApp/README.md

  ## Installation & Usage

 In the project directory, you can run:

 ### `npm i` - only once

+### `API Key`

+Use your own API Key and Store it on .env.local file in the Root Directory Of The Project \

+Visit https://newsapi.org for API Key.

 ### `npm start`

 Runs the app in the development mode.\

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `API Key`
-Use your own api key and use .env.local file to store your KEY. \
-check https://newsapi.org for more info.